nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
+Its installer can be downloaded [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) if you do not have it.

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W09-4/tp/releases/).